sebfried/Backup_GitHub/README.md

 **_Plus: Exclude one or more of your organizations and include repositories from all over GitHub!_**

-**Note:** The script uses the active Git user configured in your environment and relies on the GitHub CLI (gh) for efficient updates, authenticated separately using `gh auth login`.
-The backup is performed with `git clone` to retrieve the full Git history.
+**Note:** The script uses the active Git user configured in your environment and relies on the GitHub CLI (`gh`) for efficient updates.
+Authentication is managed separately via `gh auth login`.
+The backup retrieves the full Git history with `git clone`.

+---

 ## Setup Instructions